-Students are encouraged to take ACMA01H3 (Exploring Key Questions in Humanities) as early as possible in their French studies.
+Students are encouraged to take ACMA01H3 (Exploring Key Questions in the Arts, Culture and Media) as early as possible in their French studies.

 The following Programs are offered at University of Toronto Scarborough: a Minor Program in French; a Minor Program in French for Francophones; a Major in French; and a Specialist Program in French which can be completed either as a specialist program in its own right or as part of the Combined Degree Program.
 For more information Click Here.

-The courses listed under LGG include language courses in Hindi, Japanese, Mandarin Chinese, and Tamil.
+The courses listed under LGG include language courses in Hindi, Japanese, Mandarin Chinese, Tamil, Bengali, Spanish, and Arabic.